mo7amedElfadil/RMFbot/README.md

 channels based on role mentions.
 It also supports scheduling message forwarding at specified times.

-Commands:

-    - !set_channels: Set the channels to listen to and the role mappings for forwarding messages.
-    - !help: Display the help message.

 **The current features are:**

 1. `Message forwarding` to mapped channels.
-It is currently mapped by default to:
+Example of mapping:
 Channels to listen to:
 - :loudspeaker:︱announcement
 - :dart:︱challenges-tasks